hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/client-stats.md

 This functionality is in its early stage alpha testing and may not be fully functional at this time.
 :::

-This section provides instructions on how to run the client-stats cli utility to collect metrics from your agora-cl validator or beacon node processes and push them to the beaconcha.in stats service.
+This section provides instructions on how to run the client-stats cli utility to collect metrics from your agora-cl validator or Agora node processes and push them to the beaconcha.in stats service.

 ## Why is this a separate process?